 Individual Retirement Accounts (IRAs) are crucial retirement vehicles for those planning to retire in the U.S. The most common types are Traditional IRAs and Roth IRAs, both of which are qualified retirement accounts.
 “Qualified” means the account meets certain requirements in the Internal Revenue Code Section 401(a).
 (1)

-The key difference between the two has to do with how they are taxed.
+The key difference between the two is in how they are taxed.
 These differences are also important to distinguish from an international financial planning perspective.

 A Traditional IRA involves pre-tax income contributions, which offer immediate tax deductions.
 Taxes are paid on the distributions you take in retirement.